Al-Hydra/zwoBlender/README.md

 # zwoBlender
 zwoBlender is an add-on for Blender (4.2+) to import and export .zwo files.

-The tool was created specifically to import/export map, characters, and weapons models from ObsCure 1 and 2.
+The tool was created specifically to import/export models (maps, characters, weapons) from ObsCure 1 and 2.

 Library repository: [zwoLib](https://github.com/Al-Hydra/zwoLib).